In addition to the entrance requirements for each course, there are also General Entrance Requirements for studying at university level.

-Acceptable alternative qualifications for entry to an undergraduate degree or honours degree course:
+Ulster University will consider the following alternative qualifications for entry to an undergraduate degree or honours degree course:

-- BTEC National qualifications awarded by the Edexcel Foundation;
+- BTEC National qualifications awarded by the Edexcel Foundation

-- OCR National qualifications;
+- OCR National qualifications

-- Highers or Advanced Highers of the Scottish Qualifications Authority;
+- Highers or Advanced Highers of the Scottish Qualifications Authority

-- The European, International or Welsh Baccalaureate;
+- European, International or Welsh Baccalaureate

-- satisfactory completion of an approved Access programme;
+- satisfactory completion of an approved Access programme

-- For entry to Art and Design degree programmes, satisfactory completion of a full-time foundation programme in Art and Design, of not less than one academic year in duration.
+- for entry to Art and Design degree programmes, satisfactory completion of a full-time foundation programme in Art and Design, of not less than one academic year in duration.

 No subject may be counted at more than one level except in the case of the A level or Applied A level combined with the Intermediate GNVQ.
 Qualifications not listed will be considered on merit.